Society for Experimental Biology: Activities

-The main activities of the society are the organisation and sponsorship of scientific meetings, the publication of relevant research, and the promotion of development of experimental biologist through education, communication, and career development programmes.
+The main activities of the society are the organisation and sponsorship of scientific meetings, the publication of relevant research, and the promotion of development of experimental biologists through education, communication, and career development programmes.

 The society organises one large meeting each year, plus a number of smaller meetings.
 The main meeting is held in the United Kingdom or continental Europe and has up to 1000 attendees, with three plenary lectures (the Bidder, Woolhouse, and Cell Plenary Lectures) and nine parallel sessions.

-Its publications include four peer-reviewed scientific journals: the Journal of Experimental Botany published by Oxford University Press, The Plant Journal, published with Wiley-Blackwell, Plant Biotechnology Journal (co-owned with the Association of Applied Biologists and published by Wiley-Blackwell) and an open access journal established in 2013, Conservation Physiology, published on behalf of the society by Oxford University Press.
+Its publications include five peer-reviewed scientific journals: the Journal of Experimental Botany published by Oxford University Press, The Plant Journal, published with Wiley-Blackwell, Plant Biotechnology Journal (co-owned with the Association of Applied Biologists and published by Wiley-Blackwell), Plant Direct, an open access journal published in collaboration with the American Society of Plant Biologists and Wiley, and an open access journal established in 2013, Conservation Physiology, published on behalf of the society by Oxford University Press.

 The society is administered from its head office at Charles Darwin House in London, shared with the Royal Society of Biology, with an additional office in Lancaster which hosts the management team of the Journal of Experimental Botany and the society's Head of Education.
 It is funded through income from publications, investments, and member subscriptions.
 The freely available SEB Magazine has generally appeared in Spring and Autumn, since 2012.